Clement Clapton Chesterman

 Clement Clapton Chesterman OBE (30 May 1894 – 20 July 1983) was an English writer, Christian missionary, humanitarian and physician.
 He was a medical missionary for the Baptist Missionary Society that served in the Belgian Congo, more specifically Yakusu.
 He was responsible for the establishment of a hospital, community-based dispensaries and training centres of medical auxiliaries.
 Chesterman's network of health dispensaries employed preventive medicine using the new drug tryparsamide to combat the prevalent issue of sleeping sickness in the area.
 His implementation of mass chemotherapy was extremely successful in eliminating the disease.
 Such success led to his methods being widely adopted in Africa, making Chesterman a prominent contributor to the field of tropical medicine.
 In 1974 he was knighted (Knight Bachelor) by Queen Elizabeth.

 Personal life

 Early life and family

 Chesterman was born on 30 May 1894 in Bath, Somerset, England.
-His parents were William Thomas Chesterman and Anne Greaves Chesterman nee Spear.
+His parents were William Thomas Chesterman and his second wife, Elizabeth Chesterman, née Clapton.
 He was born into a large Bath family that had a history of strong Christian connections going back to Neuchatel, Switzerland, and to the west country.
 The members of Chesterman's family were members of Manvers Street Baptist Church in Bath, which was the church where Chesterman was baptised as a young man on 31 January 1909.

 On 7 July 1917 Chesterman was married to Winifred Lucy Spear at Manvers Street Baptist Church.
 From their marriage, they had five children: Henry David Chesterman, Frederick Clement Chesterman, Hilda Heather Chesterman, Michael Paul Chesterman, and Elizabeth Hazel Chesterman.